The Ratios conjecture for real Dirichlet characters and multiple Dirichlet series

 For primitive Dirichlet characters of conductor $d$, we have where $\epsilon(\chi)=\frac{a\tau(\chi,1)}{\sqrt d}$, and $a=1$ and $\Gamma_{e/o}=\Gamma_e$ if $\chi$ is even, or $a=-i$ and $\Gamma_{e/o}=\Gamma_o$ if $\chi$ is odd.

-The following functional equation is true for all Dirichlet characters $\chi$ modulo $n$. \begin{prop} Let $\chi$ be any character modulo $n$.
+We now introduce a functional equation valid for all Dirichlet characters $\chi$ modulo $n$. \begin{prop} Let $\chi$ be any character modulo $n$.
 Then we have where and

-\end{prop} Note that if $\chi$ is a primitive character, then we can use \eqref{Gauss sums for primitive characters} and recover the usual functional equation. \begin{proof} Follow one of the usual proofs of the functional equation that uses Poisson summation.
+\end{prop} Note that if $\chi$ is a primitive character, then we can use \eqref{Gauss sums for primitive characters} and recover \eqref{Functional equation for L-functions of primitive characters} from \eqref{Equation functional equation with Gauss sums}. \begin{proof} Follow one of the usual proofs of the functional equation that uses Poisson summation.
 The application of the Poisson summation leads to some Gauss sums, and for a primitive character $\chi$, one uses \eqref{Gauss sums for primitive characters} to change the Gauss sums back to characters.
 Skipping this last step and leaving the Gauss sums unchanged gives the proof.

 We include the details in Appendix A. \end{proof}